zsonline/subscription-manager/README.md

 Before installing this project, check whether [Python](https://www.python.org/) and [Node.js](https://nodejs.org/) are installed.
 If not, do so.
 You should also install their package managers if they are not already included.
 It is recommended to use [pipenv](https://pipenv.org/) for Python and [NPM](https://www.npmjs.com/) for Node.js.

 Pipenv will also create a virtual environment for you, which separates this project's environment from your system's environment.
-To activate your created virtual environment type source `pipenv shell`.
+To activate your created virtual environment type `pipenv shell`.
 To deactivate it afterwards again type `deactivate`.
 Make sure that the virtual environment is activated when working on this project.

 ### Dependencies